Last Updated on May 11, 2023 by lindseymahoney

 3 | Apply the Bond Coating (two coats)

-The paint kit comes with quarts of bond coat and is what the hardware store tints to your chosen color.
-The bond coat is different from standard latex paint and is formulated to adhere to wood, laminate, and melamine surfaces.
+The bond coat paint is different from standard latex paint and is formulated to adhere to wood, laminate, and melamine surfaces.

 The best way to apply the bond coat is with a paintbrush and not a smooth surface roller.
 I once tried using a smooth surface roller and it created a stippled effect.